-In a $t\bar{t} \rightarrow$ lepton + jet event, one of the two W bosons from the top-decay chain is expected to decay hadronically ( $W \rightarrow q\bar{q}$ , see Fig. 93).
-Both the CDF and D0 collaborations have reported evidence for this decay mode by reconstructing a peak in the invariant-mass distribution of two jets in the event.
+In a $t\bar{t} \to \text{lepton} + \text{jet}$ event, one of the two W bosons from the top decay chain is expected to decay hadronically ( $W \to q\bar{q}$ , see Fig. 93).
+Both the CDF and D0 collaborations have reported evidence for this decay mode by reconstructing a peak in the invariant mass distribution of two jets in the event.
 Hadronic W reconstruction is interesting for two reasons.
 First of all, the presence of such a peak in the data is further strong evidence that the excess of events over the background prediction is indeed due to $t\bar{t}$ production.
-Furthermore, the hadronic W peaks provide the most ideal calibration for the jetenergy scale of the two experiments.
-Note that it is extremely difficult to get the scale information from inclusive W decays to two jets because of the very high QCD dijet background, which would both mask the signal and saturate the data acquisition bandwidth.
+Furthermore, the hadronic W peaks provide the most ideal calibration for the jet energy scale of the two experiments.
+Note that it is extremely difficult to get the scale information from inclusive W decays to two jets, because of the very high QCD di-jet background which would both mask the signal and saturate the data acquisition bandwidth.

 FIG. 106.
-The dijet mass of untagged jets in data events with a double b tag (histogram), compared to the expected signal from the top Monte Carlo (dotted).
+The di-jet mass of untagged jets in data events with a double b-tag (histogram), compared to the expected signal from the top Monte Carlo (dotted).
 The integrated luminosity for this data set is 100 pb-1.
-From the CDF collaboration (Yao, 1995).
+From the CDF collaboration, Yao, 1995.

 The hadronic W has been reconstructed by the CDF collaboration (Yao, 1995).
-The method uses $W + \ge 4$ jet events with two b-tagged jets.
-One of the jets is tagged using either of the standard CDF lepton or vertextagging algorithms.
-In order to increase the statistics of the sample, the second jet is tagged using a looser vertex-tag algorithm.
+The method uses $W+\geq 4$ jet events with two b-tagged jets.
+One of the jets is tagged using either of the standard CDF lepton or vertex tagging algorithms.
+In order to increase the statistics of the sample, the second jet is tagged using a looser vertex tag algorithm.
 Such a double-tag requirement considerably reduces many sources of background, and the $t\bar{t}$ purity of the sample is very high.
-Just as in the constrained-fit procedure described in Sec.
-IX.A, only the four highest $E_T$ jets are considered.
-With this restriction, in a doubly b-tagged $t\bar{t}$ event there is no ambiguity in assigning jets to the hadronic W decay.
-The invariantmass distribution of the two untagged jets in this sample is shown in Fig. 106.
-In eight of the ten events the invariant masses of the two untagged jets cluster tightly around $M{ii} \approx 80 \text{ GeV}/c^2$ .
-This provides overwhelming evidence for the presence of hadronic decays of Wbosons in the lepton + jets + b-tag sample.
-The two outlying events are most likely due to cases where one of the untagged jets considered to be from the W is really a gluon jet from initial- or final-state radiation.
+Just as in the constrained fit procedure described in Section IX.A, only the four highest $E_T$ jets are considered.
+With this restriction, in a doubly b-tagged $t\bar{t}$ event there is no ambiguity in assigning jets to the hadronic W-decay.
+The invariant mass distribution of the two untagged jets in this sample is shown in Fig. 106.
+In eight of the ten events, the invariant masses of the two untagged jets cluster tightly around $M{jj} \approx 80$ GeV/c.
+This provides overwhelming evidence for the presence of hadronic decays of W bosons in the lepton + jets + b-tag sample.
+The two outlying events are most likely due to cases where one of the untagged jets considered to be from the W is really a gluon jet from initial or final state radiation.